Late yesterday night…

 Something ancient had brushed against him.

 Cold.
-Not the kind that chilled the skin—but the kind that froze meaning itself.
-The air warped, reality buckled, and in the darkest corner of his thoughts—
+Not the kind that chilled the skin, but the kind that froze meaning itself.
+The air stopped, reality warped, and in the darkest corner of his thoughts—

 He saw them.

-They looked deep into his soul—as if weighing the idea of him.. and finding it amusing.
+The twin suns looked deep into his soul, as if weighing the idea of him... and finding it amusing.

-A whisper not meant for mortal ears slipped into his mind, a voice that sounded like a choir screaming backwards:
+Then came a whisper not meant for mortal ears, it slipped into his mind, a voice that sounded like a choir of children screaming backwards:

 "Found you."